 A shortage of biotin can cause difficulties with the nervous system, skin, hair, and nails.

-It may also be beneficial to the immunological system.
+Potentially helpful for the immune system as well.
 Many people use biotin to improve the condition of their hair and nails, although there is little evidence to support this use in most situations.

-Biotin is water-soluble, which means that the body cannot store it and must be obtained through the diet.
+Because of its solubility in water, biotin cannot be stored by the body and must be consumed in food.
 Although the gut can produce some biotin, researchers are unsure how much of it the body can absorb.
-Biotin can be found in various foods, including egg yolk, liver, avocado, and mixed vegetables.
+Some foods that include biotin are avocados, mixed vegetables, egg yolks, liver, and liver.
 It is also available as an add-on.

 In this blog, you will learn more about biotin-rich foods and include them in your diet.

 Legumes, such as peas, beans, and lentils, are high in protein, fiber, and minerals.
-Peanuts and soybeans are two of the richest sources of biotin in this group.
+The biotin content of peanuts and soybeans is among the highest of these foods.

 A 1-ounce (28-gram) portion of roasted peanuts provides little less than five mcg of biotin, or 17% of the DV.
 In one investigation on the biotin content of common Japanese foods, a 3/4-cup (100-gram) serving of whole soybeans had 19.3 mcg of biotin or 64% of the DV.